Saturday, August 24

-Make washi beads to create your own long lariat necklace and matching earrings.
+Make washi paper-covered beads to create your own unique washi collage necklace and coordinated bracelet.

 An overview of Japanese American history from early immigration to the present day.
 Incorporates artifacts, artwork, and media—including rare home movies and a section of the barracks from the Heart Mountain concentration camp.